-The increased focus on sustainability may result in new regulations and customer requirements that could affect us.
-These could cause us to incur additional direct costs or to make changes to our operations in order to comply with any new regulations and customer requirements.
-We could also lose revenue if our customers divert business from us because we have not complied with their sustainability requirements.
-Increased shareholder activism with respect to sustainability or other governance issues or management concerns could also lead to increased costs and disruption to operations.
+The increased focus on sustainability has resulted and may continue to result in new and changing regulations, including the need to comply with different regulatory regimes in different jurisdictions, and customer requirements that could affect us.
+These could cause us to incur additional capital expenditure and other costs or to make changes to our operations or reporting systems in order to comply with any new regulations and customer requirements.
+We could also lose revenue, including as a result of negative publicity, if our customers divert business from us because we have not complied with their sustainability requirements.
+Increased regulatory scrutiny, consumer or customer legal actions, shareholder activism with respect to sustainability, shifting public and investor sentiment on environmental, social and governance matters could also lead to increased costs and disruption to operations.
 These potential costs, changes and loss of revenue could have a material adverse effect on our business, results of operations and financial condition.